 ISO 9000 can help a company satisfy its customers, meet regulatory requirements, and achieve continual improvement.
-But it’s a first step, many quality professionals will tell you, the base level of a quality system, not a complete guarantee of quality.
+However, it should be considered to be a first step, the base level of a quality system, not a complete guarantee of quality.

 ISO 9000 is a series, or family, of standards.
 ISO 9001 is a standard within the family.
 The ISO 9000 family of standards also contains an individual standard named ISO 9000.
 This standard lays out the fundamentals and vocabulary of quality management systems (QMS).

 The ISO 9000 family contains these standards:

 ASQ is the only place to get the American National Standard versions of these standards in the ISO 9000 family.

 Individuals and organizations cannot be certified to ISO 9000.
 ISO 9001 is the only standard within the ISO 9000 family to which organizations can certify.

 ISO 9000:2000 refers to the ISO 9000 update released in the year 2000.

 The Technical Committee responsible for the ISO 9000 family developed specifications for the ISO 9000:2000 revisions, leading to a significant advancement of the standards and reflecting contemporary concepts of quality management.